7 Versatile Summer Workwear Looks That Are Polished, Chic and Guaranteed to Earn You Compliments

 (Image credit: @writtenbyavalon)

 Although those items have their place, there’s an opportunity to make your workwear as fruitful as your off-duty looks.
 There’s no rule of thumb when it comes to workwear, which is ironic given the aforementioned tighter perimeters we ascribed to.
 Of course, in most cases, formality is expected, but you can adhere to boundaries whilst finding your footing and the pieces you feel most align with your style.
-During the summer, the weather allows for looser-fitting textures and subtle flashes of skin—a turned-up sleeve here, an ankle-skimming length there, a button undone when the office air-con doesn’t quite suffice.
+You can also incorporate a few summer micro trends and still have fun with dressing for the office!
+During this season, the weather allows for looser-fitting textures and subtle flashes of skin—a turned-up sleeve here, an ankle-skimming length there, a button undone when the office air-con doesn’t quite suffice.

 Summer is a good time for a wardrobe assessment.
 The past few years have seen fashion releases reflect the state of the world and the transition from loungewear to back-the-office wear.
-Now, tailoring in natural fibres such as linen and lyocell are trickling into the market.
-In addition to them being eco-friendlier, those materials allow for some movement.
-You’ve likely seen that 2024 is the year of the lightweight waistcoat, which is perfect for light layering.
+Now, tailoring in natural fibres such as linen and lyocell is trickling into the market.
+In addition to being eco-friendlier, those materials allow for some movement.
+You’ve likely seen the trend of lightweight waistcoats has spilt over into this year, which are perfect for light layering.

 @anoukyve wearing a white suit